gravitational/predicate-lang/rfd/0002-linter.md

 $ predicate lint -out=<output type> --config=<config file> <file or dir>
 ```

+### Terminology

+- `Lint rule`: Defines what and how policy codes/files should be linted.
+- `Lint rule file`: Rule file that extends `Lint rule` with configurable rules and policies.
+Some `Lint rule` such as detecting two duplicate policies can be self-contained (no additional configuration is required) while others, such as `no_allow` rule, requires an additional rule file.
+In practice, users will only need to update rule files.
+- `Lint config file`: Config file `predicatelint.yml` with active lint rules, rule files path, etc. Any configuration to update linter runtime will go here.
+Currently lint command expects this config file in the root directory of predicate.
+- Lint results are printed to stdout.
+JSON output is also supported.

-### Defining Rules
+### Defining rules

 All the supported rules are defined as a python class within linter package.
 Some rules like “checking if policy tests are written" can be fully self-contained while rules like allowing administrators to define a list of “deny rules” will require additional rule file maintained by predicate users.

-Below is an example of a rule file that forbids creating policy with certain rules:
+Below is an example of a `no_allow` rule file that forbids creating allow policy with specified rules:

 ```
 from solver.teleport import AccessNode, User, JoinSession, Session, Node